Increasing security, lowering business risks

 - Demonstrates commitment to security and reduces risks for customers

-- Provides certification from the world’s leading wireless industry representative body
+- Provides accreditation from the world’s leading mobile industry representative body

-- Delivers a world-class security review of operations
+- Delivers a world-class security review of security related processes

 - Offers a uniform approach to security audits

 - Avoids fragmentation and potentially conflicting security assurance requirements in different markets

 - No need to spend money and time conducting individual vendor audits